 Some of the exercises require you to use your imagination, but all exercises have suggested answers.
 This is not a book that you work through from the beginning to the end, it is more like a reference book that you go to when realise that you need to improve a certain part of English.
 All of this combines to make this the number one IELTS book.

 Best IELTS Grammar Books

 Remember that the best way to improve grammar is with a good teacher.
 SI-UK's IELTS preparation classes focus on the core skills of reading, writing, listening and speaking to ensure you reach your target IELTS score.
-Learn more about IELTS classes in London and Manchester.
+Learn more about IELTS classes in London and Manchester at SI-UK.